seanpham99/portfolios-tracker/_bmad-output/project-planning-artifacts/epics.md

 **Then** a collapsible panel should appear explaining the FIFO or Weighted Average Cost formulas **And** the source of the asset's price data must be prominently displayed.

+### Story 2.9: User Preferences & Mock Cleanup

+As a User,
+I want my dashboard settings (base currency, refresh preferences) to persist across sessions, So that I have a consistent, trusted experience without "fake" mock data.

+**Acceptance Criteria:**

+**Given** the Settings page
+**When** I change my "Base Currency" or "Refresh Interval" **Then** the new values should be saved to the database (`user_preferences` table) and persisted on reload **And** the "Popular Assets" list should be fetched from the API instead of a hardcoded local file.

 ## Epic 3: Professional Crypto Automation

 Users can achieve "magic moment" tracking by syncing Binance and OKX balances effortlessly via read-only API access.